Joao Rodríguez (footballer)

-Joao Leandro Rodríguez González (/es-419/; born 19 May 1996) is a Colombian professional footballer who plays as a forward for colombian club Deportes Quindío.
+Joao Leandro Rodríguez González (/es-419/; born 19 May 1996) is a Colombian professional footballer who is currently free agent.
 He was the first Colombian to sign for Chelsea.

 Club career

 Joao Rodríguez started part of his youth career with Colombian side Deportes Quindío.
 Eventually, Joao caught the eye as a prolific striker in the junior ranks of national Colombian football.
 His performances at the 2011 South American Under-15 Championships caught the eye of scouts worldwide, including those of Chelsea.
 Joao spent two months on trial as an Under-16 and impressed enough to sign a pre-contract agreement for a five-year professional contract beginning on his seventeenth birthday.
 This made him the first Colombian in history to sign with the London club.
 As part of the agreement Rodríguez remained at Deportes Quindío to play for the 2012–13 season.
 The player officially joined Chelsea for the start of the 2013/14 season.

 In January 2014, Rodríguez returned to Colombia to join Uniautónoma on loan for the remainder of the 2013/14 campaign.
 On 16 March 2014, Rodríguez made his Uniautónoma debut in a 4–2 victory against Independiente Medellín, in which he played the full 90 minutes and scored in the 75th minute to give Uniautónoma a 3–0 lead.

 On 4 August 2014, Rodríguez joined French side Bastia, managed at the time by former Chelsea player Claude Makélélé, on loan for the season.
 On 16 August 2014, Rodríguez made his Bastia debut in a 2–0 away defeat to Paris Saint-Germain, replacing Brandão with eighteen minutes remaining.
 On 8 January 2015, after only making four appearances at Bastia and failing to impress, Rodríguez's loan was terminated and therefore, he returned to Chelsea.

 On 2 February 2015, Rodríguez joined Portuguese side Vitória on loan for the remainder of the 2014–15 campaign along with Mexican team-mate Ulises Dávila.
 However, Rodríguez failed to make an impression under manager Bruno Ribeiro and returned to Chelsea at the end of the campaign after failing to register a single appearance.

 On 2 August 2015, Rodríguez joined Belgian side Sint-Truiden, on loan for the season.
 On 16 August 2015, Rodríguez made his Sint-Truiden debut in a 1–0 defeat to Gent, replacing Yuji Ono in the 74th minute.
 On 3 October 2015, Rodríguez made his only start for Sint-Truiden in a 3–1 defeat to Waasland-Beveren, in which he played just over an hour before being replaced by Hilaire Momi.